jpsca/writeadoc/docs/content/quickstart/setup.md

 ![Dev-server running](/assets/images/dev-server.png)

-Open up [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser, and you'll see the default home page being displayed:
+Open [http://127.0.0.1:8000/](http://127.0.0.1:8000/) in your browser, and you'll see the default home page displayed:

-The generated home page is different than the rest: it's a welcome/marketing kind of page.
+The generated home page is different from the rest: it's a welcome/marketing page.
 Clicking on the "Documentation" link takes you to the first page of your actual documentation.

 ![Home page](/assets/images/page-home-light.png){ .only-light }
 ![Home page](/assets/images/page-home-dark.png){ .only-dark }